 - When choosing fields for variables, try to use those fields that come from the anchor data source.
 Setting filters on fields from the anchor data source is always preferable.

 - Exclude selections take up more system resources than Include.
 Try to avoid the Exclude operator if possible, however if they are necessary, set them on fields of type ID, rather than UUID.
 So for example, if you need a negative selection (IS NOT) on the Employee field, make use of the field Employee Responsible ID, rather than Employee Responsible.

 There are other factors that influence the performance of Analytical objects in systems, such as overall data volume in the system, system usage, background jobs and their frequency etc. For this reason, a comparison of the performance of data sources and reports between different systems is not feasible, even if the above settings are the exact same.

-KBA , performance report , best practices , AP-RC-ANA , C4C, ByD, Travel: Analytics Tools & Frameworks , How To
+report cannot be opened, time out, report loading time, dump , KBA , best practices , performance report , AP-RC-ANA , C4C, ByD, Travel: Analytics Tools & Frameworks , How To